sternj/pytorch_callback_minimal_example/README.md

 ## Dependencies

-CMake, the CUDA toolkit, and Ninja all need to be moderately recent versions-- if it builds the error should occur, but I made this with:
+CMake, the CUDA toolkit, and Ninja all need to be moderately recent versions-- if it builds the error should occur, I successfully built it with:
 - Python 3.12.10
 - clang 18.1.8
 - cmake 3.31.7